ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

 create_parameters
-  A list of one or more parameters for the create operation.
-Eligible parameters for the CREATE operation can be found in the resource table reference for the target resource type, as valid parameters for the CREATE operation in the "Valid CPSM operations" table.
-For example, the only valid parameter for a PROGDEF resource CREATE is CSD, as found in the `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.
+  A list of one or more parameters that control the *create* operation.
+Eligible parameters for the CREATE operation can be found in the resource table reference for the target resource type, as listed in the CREATE operation section of the "Valid CPSM operations" table.
+For example, the only valid parameter for a PROGDEF CREATE operation is CSD, as found in the `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.